Article first published October 2014, updated May 2019

 - Do all images have explanatory Alt text for when images are blocked?

-Once you have worked out who is responsible for approvals and worked out all the checks each person needs to perform, then it’s time to build your Campaign Checklist or you can use our preflight checklist.
+Once you’ve worked out who’s responsible for approvals and worked out all the checks each person needs to perform, then it’s time to build your Campaign Checklist—or you can use our preflight checklist.

 Step 3: Build your campaign checklist

-Now that you have defined who is responsible for approvals and what checks they need to perform, you can build it into a usable spreadsheet.
+Now that you’ve defined who’s responsible for approvals and what checks they need to perform, you can build it into a usable spreadsheet.

 To make this easier for you, we’ve created an email campaign checklist in Excel format that you can download and start using straight away.

-You’ll obviously need to customize it with the names and checks you identified in Steps 1 & 2, but we’ve also thrown in a bunch of ideas for checks which should help you build out a comprehensive checklist.
+You’ll obviously need to customize it with the names and checks you identified in Steps 1 and 2, but we’ve also thrown in a bunch of ideas for checks, which should help you build a comprehensive checklist.

 Step 4: Start using your checklist

 Now that you’ve built a great email campaign checklist, it’s time to start using it to make sure your campaigns are free from errors.